jboss-fuse/application-templates/monitoring/prometheusalerts.md

 ![Thanos Alerting](img/thanosalerts.png)

-If an alert is triggered, it will move from "inactive" to "pending" until .
+If an alert is triggered, it will move from "inactive" to "pending" until the period specified in `for:` is completed.
 If the alert violates the alerting rule long enough for the period specified in `for:` to pass, it will move from pending to firing.

 [Prometheus documentation on writing alerting rules](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules/)